AsylumTechie/idc_assignment/README.md

 # Start
-npm rund dev for both frontned and backend
+npm run dev for both frontned and backend